 Additionally, follow your doctor’s orders regarding your diet.
 Unlike warfarin, Eliquis is not affected by vitamin K, but if you are concerned about what you are eating or if you have stomach discomfort that makes it hard to eat a balanced diet, call your doctor.

 When a patient stops taking Eliquis prematurely, or suddenly, they are at an increased risk of developing blood clots, according to a black box warning contained in drug labeling for the drug.

 Typically, a blood clot forms to stop bleeding when a blood vessel is injured.
-After the bleeding stops, and the area of the body where the bleed occurred is healed, the body breaks down and removes the clot naturally.
+After the bleeding stops and the area of the body where the bleed occurred is healed, the body breaks down and removes the clot naturally.

-Patients who receive neuraxial anesthesia or that undergo spinal puncture while taking Eliquis, are at risk of developing an epidural or spinal hematoma, or blood clot.
+Patients who receive spinal or epidural anesthesia or undergo spinal puncture while taking Eliquis, are at risk of developing an epidural or spinal hematoma, or blood clot.